PlamAtom/Minecraft-IP-Range-Sweeper/README.md

 ## 🚀 Installation

 ### ✅ 1.
 Install Python 3.11
-This tool was tested with **Python 3.11**.
 You can download it from:

 👉 https://www.python.org/downloads/release/python-3110/